+Allows for the setup of an integration function using a selected CO_2 source (mmol/m3, μmol/mol, or dry μmol/mol).
 Allows for the setup of an integration function using a selected CO_2 source (mmol/m3 or μmol/mol).
 The integrated value selected can be viewed as a data source in the main software window (choose Integral in the Data Items list).
 To integrate a CO_2 source:

-- 1. Choose a source to be integrated from the Integration Channel list. - 2.
-Choose the method to start the integration; immediately, or using a threshold value. - 3.
-Choose the method to stop the integration; manually, with a threshold value, or after a user-entered elapsed time (s) has expired. - 4.
-Enter the threshold value for the start or stop (or both) of the integration, if either was chosen in Steps 2 or 3 above. - 5.
-Click on the Apply button.
+- 1 Choose a source to be integrated from the Integration Channel list. - 2 Choose the method to start the integration; immediately, or using a threshold value. - 3 Choose the method to stop the integration; manually, with a threshold value, or after a user-entered elapsed time (s) has expired. - 4 Enter the threshold value for the start or stop (or both) of the integration, if either was chosen in Steps 2 or 3 above. - 5 Click on the Apply button.